A Bit of HAPS History

 For the first 20 years, HAPS operations were primarily managed by volunteers whose lives were impacted by the disease.
 HAPS hired its first permanent, full-time paid Executive Director in 1994, and within two short years, the organization expanded its service area to eight counties within metropolitan Houston.
 HAPS has responded to the escalating need for Parkinson’s support services by adding licensed Master’s level social workers to develop social services and education programs and facilitate support groups; implementing innovative therapeutic exercise groups like tango, dance, and boxing; and by creating a national model for Parkinson’s patient support organizations while remaining independent.

-Nearly five decades later, HAPS continues to be the only Parkinson’s support organization in the Houston region offering free therapeutic exercise and support groups, comprehensive social services, education, transportation, emergency financial aid and respite care.
+Five decades later, HAPS continues to be the only Parkinson’s support organization in the Houston region offering free therapeutic exercise and support groups, comprehensive social services, education, transportation, emergency financial aid and respite care.
 We continue to our mission by using a whole-human approach to community building and in doing so, reduce the fear and isolation associated with a Parkinson’s diagnosis.
-HAPS is a member of the national Independent Parkinson’s Network (IPN), formerly Alliance of Independent Regional Parkinson Organizations (AIRPO), and is led by three dynamic Boards: Board of Directors, Board of Advisors and Medical Advisory Board.
+HAPS is a member of the national Independent Parkinson’s Network (IPN), and is led by three dynamic Boards: Board of Directors, Board of Advisors and Medical Advisory Board.

 As we look back on our beginnings, we look ahead to the future with the commitment and promise to provide support and essential services that enable people with Parkinson’s to live with the best quality of life possible – until a cure is found.